pylint-dev/pylint/doc/installation.rst

 autoexec.bat is run), you will be able to invoke Pylint with pylint.bat on the command line.

 (3) is the best solution.
-Once done, you can call pylint at the command line without the .bat, just as do non-Windows users by typing: ::
+Once done, you can call Pylint at the command line without the .bat, just as do non-Windows users by typing: ::

   pylint [options] module_or_package